SFBdragon/Infrared2/README.md

 4. Play against it! (for Cute Chess, Game -> New -> set a player to CPU -> select your configuration for Infrared 2).

 ### Platforms
-Builds are available for Linux and Windows 64-bit under [Releases](https://github.com/SFBdragon/Infrared2/releases), but other targets can be compiled for by downloading the source, installing `cargo` (and a Rust toolchain for your system, e.g. with [Rustup](https://www.rust-lang.org/tools/install)) for your machine and then invoking `cargo run --release` in the directory of the dowload of this repository.
+Builds are available for Linux and Windows 64-bit under [Releases](https://github.com/SFBdragon/Infrared2/releases), but other targets can be compiled for by downloading the source, installing a Rust toolchain for your system, e.g. with [Rustup](https://www.rust-lang.org/tools/install), and then invoking `cargo run --release` in the directory of the dowload of this repository.

 (If this is too confusing, please email me!)